stevemats/Chi-Mailer/README.md

 ### Todos

  - Convert all user input mails to lowercase.
 (Humans are prone to errors/typos)
+ - Set all mails as high priority
+ - Support most of the servers
  - Time interval to enable code to send mails and repeat again after a certain time
  - Code Compatibility to enable all users(both py2 and py3 users) to use the script.